vixshan/amina/self-host.md

 >You can also run `npm run start` to start the bot.

-- NOTE: running `npm start` or `npm run start` will start the bot with PM2 and give it the name "mochi".
+- NOTE: running `npm start` or `npm run start` will start the bot with PM2 and give it the name "mochi."
 You can replace "mochi" with a name of your choice in [package.json](./package.json).
 It will also show logs for the bot and save the pm2 processes.
 >NOTE: If you get the error:
 ```js
 [PM2][ERROR] Script already launched, add -f option to force re-execution
 ```
 >It means that the bot is already running.
-You can delete it by running the following command followed by the command to start the bot, i.e. `npm run start`:
+You can delete it by running the following command followed by the command to start the bot, i.e., `npm run start`:
 ```
 pm2 delete mochi
 ```
-> Or simply restart it by running:
+> Or restart it by running:
 ```
 pm2 restart mochi
 ```

-- If you are in dev environment, use `node .` or `npm run dev` to test your code:
+- If you are in a dev environment, use `node .` or `npm run dev` to test your code:
 ```
 node .
 ```
-Once you are satisfied with the changes run:
+Once you are satisfied with the changes, run the following:
 ```
 pm2 restart mochi && pm2 logs
 ```